-Generally behavioural issues within the boarding environment are dealt with 'in-house' and rarely do sanctions take place in school time.
-The boarding house is seen as home and therefore problems arising in the house are dealt with by boarding staff.
+Boarding houses are seen as home and therefore behavioural issues within the boarding environment are dealt with 'in-house' and rarely do sanctions take place in school time.

 Minor offences are normally dealt with by talking to the pupil and agreeing strategies for improvement in a positive way.